 Empire Level Laser Etched Squares Transition Away from Deep Stamping

 There is no change in color—the new squares are still that hi-vis white on blue that stands out so well.
 Also, the e2994 features a 40% wider heel to provide more stability on any working surface.
-It really comes in handy when you want to slap it up against some pressure treated lumber that has eased edges (like most 4×4 posts, for example).
-In addition, both new e2994 and e3992 Empire Level Laser Etched Squares have laser etched QR Codes for easy access to online application instructions and conversion charts.
+It really comes in handy when you want to slap it up against some pressure-treated lumber that has eased edges (like most 4×4 posts, for example).
+In addition, both new e2994 and e3992 Empire Level Laser Etched Squares have laser-etched QR Codes.
+These provide easy access to online application instructions and conversion charts.
 With the jobsite getting smarter every day, it’s handy to have that information on standby.
-Plus, it’s a great way to connect the technology our kids are using with the tool knowledge we hope to pass on to them.
+Plus, it’s a great way to connect our kids with the tool knowledge we hope to pass on to them.

 Using the Empire Level 12″ Rafter Square

-We received some of these new squares and immediately put them to use squaring up some new Deckorators composite decking we were installing on an old 1920’s bungalow home.
-It was timely, too, since my existing 12″ rafter square took a bit of a left turn—underneath something heavy (which dented it and rendered it somewhat less than useful).
+We received some of these new squares and immediately put them to use.
+We squared up some new Deckorators composite decking we were installing on an old 1920’s bungalow home.
+It was timely, too, since my existing 12″ rafter square took a bit of a left turn.
+I lodged it underneath something heavy (which dented it and rendered it somewhat less than useful).
 I found the new Empire Level rafter square to be lightweight and simple to use.

 Another thing to positively note about the Empire 12″ framing square is the presence of indents in 1/4-inch increments across the inside of the square.
 This gives you the ability to drag the rafter square along a piece of material and mark out a rip line with a carpenter pencil or other marking instrument.